cango91/Detracktor/README.md

 ## Privacy

-ShareUntracked operates entirely offline with no network access, data collection, or analytics.
+Detracktor operates entirely offline with no network access, data collection, or analytics.
 All processing happens locally on your device.

+## Acknowledgments

+Inspired by and named in homage to the [macOS Detracktor macro](https://monvelasquez.com/articles/2021-09/detracktor) by [Raymond Velasquez](https://github.com/rvelasq).
+This Android implementation brings similar functionality to mobile devices.

+Special thanks to the privacy-focused developer community working to make the web cleaner and more private.
+Stay sovereign!

+## Legal Notice

+Detracktor is an independent open-source project for URL cleaning/tracking parameter removal.

+**Not affiliated with:**
+- Detrack® (logistics tracking software by Detrack Systems Pte.
+Ltd.)
+- Any commercial tracking, logistics, or delivery management services
+- Any signal blocking or faraday cage products

+This software serves a completely different function (URL sanitization) for a different market (privacy-focused individuals) than any existing trademarks, to the best of the author's knowledge, at the time of creation.